NemoNology/NemoNology/README.md

-- 👋 Hi, I’m @NemoNology - Sasha Bankovskiy
+- 👋 Hi, I’m @NemoNology - Alexandr Bankovskiy
 - 👀 I’m interested in programming (Game developming and other...), poetry, sport, anime, videogames and other
-- 🌱 I’m currently learning C++.
-I'm going to learn Python, Java, C# and maybe something else
+- 🌱 I’m currently learning C++ and C#.
+I'm going to learn Python, Java and maybe something else
 - 📫 How to reach me:

     Discord: BELL#4020